rekcuFniarB/forum-theprodigy-ru/utils/UnixSocket2Websocket/README.md

 This is a simple websockets push server.
 It receives messages from UNIX socket and retransmits to clients connected to websockets.

+Current version requires Python 3.6 and [Websockets module](https://websockets.readthedocs.io/en/stable/intro.html) 8.1.
+There is also version compatible with Python 3.5 and websockets 7.0.

 Usage
 -----